Libertarian Party of Mississippi

 The Libertarian Party of Mississippi is the Mississippi affiliate of the U.S. Libertarian Party.
-The Chair is Jonathan Dantzler, Vice Chair is Brad Thomas, Autumn Fox is Secretary, and Amy Misko is Treasurer.
+The Chair is Jonathan Dantzler, Vice Chair is Brad Thomas, Autumn Fox is Secretary, and Shaun McIninish is Treasurer.

 Platform

 The Libertarian Party of Mississippi holds the same platform as the U.S. Libertarian Party While also sharing Conservative views to match those of Mississippians.
 Some of the key tenets are: